 Though the traditional savings account in Nigeria today eats up your savings and interest with charges and maintenance fees.
-However, there are high yielding savings account like the savings fixed deposit account that you can always take advantage of.
+However, there are high-yielding savings accounts like the savings fixed deposit account that you can always take advantage of.

-There are many ways to saving money in Nigeria, with the investing apps making it easier than ever.
+There are many ways to save money in Nigeria, with investing apps making it easier than ever.
 The emergence of these mobile applications has been a considerable boost in investment in the country.
-At the comfort of your sofa, you can easily invest in company stocks, agriculture or even consumer loans.
+From the comfort of your sofa, you can easily invest in company stocks, agriculture or even consumer loans.
 You can try apps like Cowrywise, PiggyVest, Carbon, Bamboo, etc.

 As a small investor, you might want to play it safe with your investment approach, and treasury bills can give you that power.
 You might not get rich with this investment, but its an excellent place to keep your money while you earn guaranteed interest within the short term.
 To find out more about treasury bills, click here.

 Insurance is not a form of investment, even though many insurance policies have an embedded form of investment in them.
 However, setting very little money aside for unprecedented loss or damages is an excellent form of investment.
 It protects your savings from expensive emergencies such as accidents, injuries, loss of properties etc.